 Combined with pretix’ flexibility and complexity, especially around vouchers and quotas, this creates some hard issues.
 In many cases, we need to fall back to event-global locking for some actions which are likely to run with high concurrency and cause harm.

 For every event, only one of these locking actions can be run at the same time.
 Examples for this are adding products limited by a quota to a cart, adding items to a cart using a voucher or placing an order consisting of cart positions that don’t have a valid reservation for much longer.
 In these cases, it is currently not realistically possible to exceed selling approx. 500 orders per minute per event, even if you add more hardware.
 If you have an unlimited number of tickets, we can apply fewer locking and we’ve reached approx. 1500 orders per minute per event in benchmarks, although even more should be possible.

-We’re working to reduce the number of cases in which this is relevant and thereby improve the possible throughput.
+We’re working on reducing the number of cases in which this is relevant and thereby improve the possible throughput.
 If you want to use pretix for an event with 10,000+ tickets that are likely to be sold out within minutes, please get in touch to discuss possible solutions.
 We’ll work something out for you!